joinpursuit/8-0-github-lab/questions.md

 What English mathematician and writer is often regarded as the first computer programmer?

 ```
+Ada Lovelace is considered the first computer programmer.
+Even though she wrote about a computer, the Analytical Engine, that was never built, she realized that the computer could follow a series of simple instructions, a program, to perform a complex calculation.
 ```

 Who is the "Turing machine" named after?